ffagerholm/svd/README.md

-# svd
+# SVD
-Singular value decomposition of matrices using two methods
+Singular value decomposition of matrices using the QR algorithm.
-	1. The iterated power method with deflation
-	2. QR algorithm
+The QR algorithm finds the SVD of an matrix A by computing the eigenvalues and -vectors of the matrix A^T*A.